Safer Commodity Screening Program

 Some commodity chemicals used in textile processes are classified as Dangerous Goods by IATA (International Air Transport Association).
 See Commodity Chemicals – List 2 below.
 In accordance with the IATA Dangerous Goods Regulation (DGR), some of these commodity chemicals that are classified as Dangerous Goods by IATA are not allowed to be shipped by air courier even in sample quantities.

 The Safer Commodity Screening program includes specific steps for each IATA DGR commodity chemical to neutralize and render safe for shipping.
+See the Safer Commodities Screening Program Sampling Guidelines v3 for this process.

 In some cases, small sample quantities are permitted if certain training, quantity, and packaging requirements are met.
 Please check with your air courier service for the specific requirements for your country and courier.
 Safer Commodity Screening can process quantities as small as 5 ml (5 g for solids).
 Using these small sample amounts will also reduce shipping fees.